Do all listed stocks have listed options?

-By the standards established by the options exchanges, options can only be listed on securities meeting all the following criteria at the time of listing:
+By the standards established by the options exchanges, securities meeting the following criteria can list options:

-- There must be at least seven million publicly-held shares outstanding excluding shares held by directors or holders of 10% or more of the underlying equity shares. (e.g. the public "float" must be seven million or more.)
+- There are at least 7 million publicly held shares outstanding, excluding shares held by directors or holders of 10% or more of the underlying equity shares (e.g., the public float must be 7 million or more).

-Generally, there would be a minimum of five days from the IPO date before options could be listed on any stock, but this criteria alone would not guarantee listing.Back to top
+Generally, there would be a minimum of five trading days from the IPO date before listing options on any stock, but meeting these criteria alone would not guarantee listing.Back to top

 Is increased open interest bullish?